 Up he goes in the data stream,

-from blue and red, his thin clothes fade into shades of gray.
+from blue and red, his thin clothes fade to gray.

 I had a feeling that I belonged.